RiverLikesMath/academic-starter-blog/content/testimonials/testimonial.md

 ---

 "River has an ability to understand what students' needs are and how to meet them on multiple levels.
-River has a strong understanding of math and she has the ability, and the know-how, to create lessons which are stimulating and creative." *-- Kent C, Subjectis: Algebra and Pre-Algebra*
+River has a strong understanding of math and she has the ability, and the know-how, to create lessons which are stimulating and creative." *-- Kent C, Subjects: Algebra and Pre-Algebra*

 ---